Edited by Mike Aquino.

 The best place to start: the graffiti-covered Angkor What?
 (Facebook page) the bar that launched Pub Street into the Siem Reap stratosphere when it opened in 1998.
 Its incredible energy, cheap drinks and late, late hours keep it a Pub Street mainstay for both long-timers and newcomers alike.

 The Night Market across Sivatha Street from Pub Street offers some neat bargains, from Kampot peppers to obscenely-carved ashtrays to counterfeit branded clothing.
-The warmly-lit Khmer hut-styled stalls make shopping at the Night Market almost pleasurable.
+Shop for souvenirs among the Night Market's warmly-lit Khmer hut-styled stalls.